SlouchingCat/CurrentStageMod/README.md

 #### Future Features:
 - Global announcement for multiplayer
 - UI overlay with stage number
-- Toggle this mod's features on/off in-game
+- Toggle this mod's features on/off

 #### Usage:
 This mod is intended to be used with **BepInEx**.

-Copy the `CurrentStageMod` folder (containing the .dll) into the `BepInEx\plugins` directory.
+Copy the `StageTrackerLite` .dll into the `BepInEx\plugins` directory.

+Note: In future versions this mod plans to switch to multimod for better UI support.

+#### Patch Notes:
+- v1.1.2: Fixed an issue with stage count not resetting when starting a new run.
+- v1.1.1: Core functionality added.